Their Last Season

 He tried becoming both parents for her and her siblings.

-But still, a mother's void was somewhere there.
+But still, a mother's void remained somewhere in her heart.

-"Ok, listen.
-I know you have work but I am missing Amma a lot so I am going to the village.
-And you have to make arrangements."
+"Okay, listen.
+I know you have work, but I am missing Amma a lot, so I am going to the village.
+And you have to make the arrangements."

 She said with utmost seriousness.